joelvaneenwyk/huginn-wiki/OpenSUSE-13.2---From-distro-install-to-installed-Huginn.md

-I've detailed this out from the very start of the installation (minus most of the installation options except the ones that I think might matter; I did this because I don't want to potentially run into the issue of someone saying they are missing a dependency because the list I gave was based on stuff I had installed and they had not.
+I've detailed this out from the very start of the installation (minus most of the installation options -- except the ones that I think might matter); I did this because I don't want to potentially run into the issue of someone saying they are missing a dependency because the list I gave was based on stuff I had installed and they had not.
 Certain "creature comforts" were installed by me to ease the burden of an already, imho, an extremely taxing install.
 But fear not, that's what this guide is for :)

 A few notes: